WEST LIBERTY UNIVERSITY

 Section 6.
 Except as specified in the Bylaws, any member of the faculty, any administrative officer and any student may attend the meetings of the Senate and may express his views upon recognition by the presiding officer.
 Only Faculty Senators, however, may propose a motion or cast a vote.

 Section 7.
 The Recording Secretary shall be responsible for the minutes of all regular and special meetings.
 Copies of the minutes shall be distributed to each faculty.
-Additional copies will be filed in the library.
+Copies of minutes shall be published on the Faculty Senate web page.

 Article VI: Agenda: Motions and Resolutions

+Section 2.
+A motion to overrule an action of the Faculty Senate must be announced prior to the meeting as a specific agenda item

 Section 4.
-A motion to overrule an action of the Faculty Senate must be announced prior to the meeting as a specific agenda item.
-An agenda item which merely proposes consideration of a Senate action, or of a subject on which the Senate has acted, is not a proposal to overrule the action of the Senate.

-Section 6.
-All motions or resolutions, in order to be included on the agenda, must be submitted in writing to the Corresponding Secretary of the Senate at least 7 calendar days before the meeting at which they are to be introduced.
+All motions or resolutions, in order to be included on the agenda, must be submitted to any member of the Senate Executive Committee at least 7 calendar days before the meeting at which they are to be introduced.

 Article VII: Functions of the Faculty Senate